NFL draft: Clemson defensive lineman selected in first round

 Dennis Allen said they spent an evening with Bresee and several of the Clemson players, were able to visit with him the next morning and put him through a workout.
 Said physically, mentally, he's outstanding and the type of person they want in the building.— Katherine Terrell (@Kat_Terrell) April 28, 2023

-Dennis Allen says Bryan Bresee is really good on the move, brings some pass-rush ability inside.— John Hendrix (@JohnJHendrix) April 28, 2023
+Dennis Allen says Bryan Bresee is really good on the move, brings some pass-rush ability inside.

 Watch Live: Dennis Allen#SaintsDraft | @CoxComm https://t.co/uJpJVcnqZP— New Orleans Saints (@Saints) April 28, 2023